SEND

 The College upholds the principle that ‘all teachers are teachers of special educational needs’ (SEND Code of Practice, 2015).
 It is our firm belief that success for students comes from the highest quality classroom teaching in which the classroom teacher works flexibly to create learning opportunities adapted to the needs and abilities of all learners.
 In addition, we offer some targeted and specialist support provided by our own staff and through partnership with outside services to ensure the best possible outcomes for all.

 As per updated guidance, our SEND Policy and Information Report replaces previous SEND Policies and our SEND Local Offer.
-The latest version of the document can be accessed by clicking on the link below.
+The latest version of the document can be downloaded from the Policies page of this website.

 Accessibility Plan